Skip to content

-NameCheap Hosting was founded in 2000 with the purpose of delivering cheap and valued domains to the people of the web.
-Since then NameCheap has become a leading name in domain registering with over two million valued customers and five million registered domains under its belt.
+NameCheap Hosting was founded in 2000 to deliver cheap and valued domains to the people of the web.
+Since then, NameCheap has become a leading name in domain registering, with over two million valued customers and five million registered domains under its belt.
 They have also started to venture into the world of web hosting and strive for net neutrality and freedom on the internet.
-Something which has been talked about a lot recently in the US with new net neutrality laws.
+Something has been talked about recently with new net neutrality laws in the US.
 NameCheap has fought for internet freedom by establishing a day every year called ‘Move your domain day’, which allows users to move over to their hosting for a reduced rate.

-From that you can tell that people of the internet are their main focus for NameCheap.
+From that, you can tell that people on the internet are NameCheap’s primary focus.
 With that in mind, their goal is to offer affordable domains and products for all.
-NameCheap have many datacenters spread over North America and also have a datacenter within the UK.
-Overall NameCheap offer shared, re-seller, VPS, dedicated and WordPress hosting.
+NameCheap has many data centres spread over North America and a data centre within the UK.
+Overall, NameCheap offers shared, reseller, VPS, dedicated, and WordPress hosting.

-(Since this article was written, NameCheap have updated their WordPress Plans.
-Before there was only one plan but now as of November 2023 there are three Managed WordPress and three Shared Hosting Plans).
+(Since this article was written, NameCheap has updated its WordPress Plans.
+Before, there was only one plan, but now, as of November 2023, there are three Managed WordPress and three Shared Hosting Plans.)

 Namecheap hosting review